 6. REMEDIES

-If an Event of Default has occurred and is then continuing, the non-defaulting party may, in its sole discretion, by no more than twenty (20) days notice to the Defaulting Party designate a day not earlier than the day such notice is effective as an early termination date (“Early Termination Date”).
-On the Early Termination Date, all obligations under all Transactions with respect to all Determination Periods which would have ended after the Early Termination Date shall be terminated [(whether or not the relevant Event of Default is then continuing)], except as provided below.
+If an Event of Default has occurred and is then continuing, the non-defaulting party may, by no more than twenty (20) days notice to the other party (hereinafter the “Defaulting Party”) designate a day not earlier than the day such notice is effective as an early termination date (hereinafter the “Early Termination Date”).
+On the Early Termination Date, all obligations under all Transactions with respect to all Determination Periods which would have ended after the Early Termination Date shall be terminated (whether or not the relevant Event of Default is then continuing)[, except as provided below].
 If an Early Termination Date has been designated, the non-defaulting party shall in good faith calculate its Gains, Losses and Costs resulting from the termination of the parties' obligations under all Transactions with respect to all Payment Dates which would have occurred after the Early Termination Date had the Early Termination Date not occurred.
 The non-defaulting party shall aggregate such Gains, Losses and Costs with respect to all such Transactions plus all Unpaid Amounts into a single net amount and notify the Defaulting Party of the net amount owed or owing.
 If the non-defaulting party is owed such net amount, the Defaulting Party shall, within five (5) Business Days after receipt of such notice, pay the net amount to the non-defaulting party, which amount shall bear interest at the Interest Rate from the Early Termination Date until paid.
 If the non-defaulting party owes such net amount, the non-defaulting party shall, within five (5) Business Days of the Early Termination Date, pay the net amount to the Defaulting Party, which amount shall bear interest at the Interest Rate from five (5) Business Days after the Early Termination Date until paid.
 The parties acknowledge and agree that such net amount constitutes a reasonable pre-estimate of the amount of loss, and is not a penalty.
-No party shall be required to pay special, exemplary, punitive, incidental, consequential or indirect damages (whether or not arising from a party's negligence) to the other party, except to the extent that the payments required to be made pursuant to this agreement are deemed to be such damages.Earlyof all
+No party shall be required to pay special, exemplary, punitive, incidental, consequential or indirect damages (whether or not arising from a party's negligence) to the other party, except to the extent that the payments required to be made pursuant to this agreement are deemed to be such damages.

+If “Automatic Early Termination” is specified in the Schedule as applying to a party, then an Early Termination Date in respect of all outstanding Transactions will occur immediately upon the occurrence of an Insolvency Event with respect to such party.

-7. EVENTS OF CHANGE/CHANGE IN TAX LAW(1) If an Event of Change shall occur, either party shall, promptly upon becoming aware of it, notify the other party of the occurrence of such Event of Change.
-After an Event of Change shall have occurred, and provided that such Event of Change is then continuing, upon at least two (2) Business Days’, and not more than twenty (20) Business Days’, notice to the other party, either party may designate in writing a Business Day as an accelerated termination date (“Accelerated Termination Date”), but only with respect to those Transactions that are affected by such Event of Change.
-During the period between the date notice of the Event of Change is received and the designated Accelerated Termination Date, both parties shall make reasonable efforts to avoid the situation so that the performance of the Contract can continue with respect to those Transactions affected by the Event of Change; provided that this subsection will not impose on either party any obligation other than to negotiate in good faith to make arrangements that will not adversely affect such party.
+7. EVENTS OF CHANGE

+(a) Notice.
+If an Event of Change shall occur, either party shall, promptly upon becoming aware of it, notify the other party of the occurrence of such Event of Change.
+After an Event of Change shall have occurred, and provided that such Event of Change is then continuing, upon at least two (2) Business Days’, and not more than twenty (20) Business Days’, notice to the other party, either party may designate in writing a Business Day as an accelerated termination date (hereinafter an “Accelerated Termination Date”), but only with respect to those Transactions that are affected by such Event of Change.
+During the period between the date notice of the Event of Change is received and the designated Accelerated Termination Date, both parties shall make reasonable efforts to avoid the situation so that the performance of this Agreement can continue with respect to those Transactions affected by the Event of Change; provided that this Section 7(a) will not impose on either party any obligation other than to negotiate in good faith to make arrangements that will not adversely affect such party.